Cirkit Designer Logo

 Important Considerations and Best Practices

-• Current Limiting: Set the current limit on the driver to prevent overheating the motor.
+• Current Limiting: Set the current limit on the driver module to match the motor's rated current to prevent overheating.

-• Step Resolution: Configure the driver for full-step, half-step, or microstepping as needed.
+• Step Resolution: Configure the driver for full-step, half-step, or microstepping as needed for your application.

-• Heat Management: Ensure proper ventilation or heat sinks for the motor and driver.
+• Heat Management: Ensure proper cooling for the motor and driver, especially during prolonged use.

 Example: Controlling a Stepper Motor with Arduino UNO